Skip to main content

 Workflow Deep Dive: How to Print Your Own Design Cards Efficiently refers to print your own design cards efficiently by following a disciplined pre-press and production workflow.
 For how to print your own postcards applications, this is especially relevant.
 This process minimizes errors and maximizes output quality from your available equipment.

 Color management is the most common pitfall.
 For how to print your own postcards applications, this is especially relevant.
 Home printers cannot match commercial color standards.
-According to James Liu, Head of Quality at Midwest Industrial Group, "Home printers often have a Delta E color variance above 5.0.
+According to our production teamality at Midwest Industrial Group, "Home printers often have a Delta E color variance above 5.0.
 Skilled presses hold below 2.0, which is visually imperceptible."
 See also: How to Make Custom Stickers: The 2026 Commercial.

 Proofing is a non-negotiable step.
 For how to print your own postcards applications, this is especially relevant.
 Print a single physical proof on the exact paper stock you will use.
 Check color, alignment, and text readability.
-Allow 48 hours for this cycle before full production.
-Michael Torres notes that this upfront investment prevents costly full-run errors.
+Allow 48 hours for this cycle before full production. our production team notes that this upfront investment prevents costly full-run errors.

 Batch Production Strategies